-According to data from The Preliminary Overview of the Economies of Latin America and the Caribbean, an annual United Nations publication prepared by the Economic Development Division, the economy of Latin America (including the Caribbean) increased by 1.3% in 2017 and is estimated to increase by 1.2% in 2018.
+According to data from The Preliminary Overview of the Economies of Latin America and the Caribbean, an annual United Nations publication prepared by the Economic Development Division, the economy of Latin America (including the Caribbean) increased by 0.1% in 2019 and is estimated to increase by 1.3% in 2020.
 In recent years, the Panamanian economy has outpaced the economic growth of the United States and of Latin America as a whole.
-According to the Comptroller General of the Republic of Panama Contraloría General de la República de Panamá, in 2018 the Panamanian economy grew by 3.7% (versus 5.4% in 2017).
-Headline inflation in Panama (as indicated by the consumer price index) rose by 2.0% in 2018.
+Preliminary figures for 2019 indicate that the Panamanian economy grew by 4.3% (versus 3.7% in 2018).
+Headline inflation in Panama (as indicated by the consumer price index) presented no significant change in 2019 compared to 2018.
 Additionally, the Colombian economy has experienced relatively stable growth.
-The Colombian gross domestic product grew by 2.8% in 2018 and is estimated to grow by 3.6% in 2019, while headline inflation (as indicated by the consumer price index) rose by 32% in 2018.
+The Colombian gross domestic product grew by 3.4% in 2019 and is estimated to grow by 3.6% in 2020, while headline inflation (as indicated by the consumer price index) rose by 3.6% in 2019.